We’ve all had that pair of sneakers that just don’t feel right. Either they’re loose and slip off, or they’re tight and can rub your toes raw.

 Won’t Sneakers Stretch?

 Have you ever been told by a salesperson that your shoes will magically expand and stretch over time?
-This usually applies only to leather shoes, and even then, the expansion is minimal and won’t miraculously transform uncomfortable shoes into comfortable ones.
+This usually applies only to leather shoes and boots.
+But even then, the expansion is minimal and won’t miraculously transform uncomfortable shoes into comfortable ones.

 Don’t fall into the trap of buying sneakers expecting them to fit better after “breaking them in.”
 Sneakers should feel comfortable right out of the box.
 If they don’t, they’re unlikely to ever feel right.